 - 1. Describe its history. - 2.
 Define and use its terminology. - 3.
 Describe its concepts and features. - 4.
 Evaluate the implementation of the software system for efficiency and effectiveness. - 5.
-Apply skills in the software installation, configuration, or modification. - 6.
+Apply skills in the software creation, installation, configuration, or modification. - 6.
 Describe its relationship to other technologies. - 7.
 Describe its impact on current business practices. - 8.
-Create responsive client-side applications utilizing Bootstrap and Angular. - 9.
-Create and compare server side Application Programmer Interfaces (APIs) utilizing SQL with Node.js and SQL with PHP. - 10.
-Create client side applications with custom plug-ins using WordPress. - 11.
-Register domain name for website.
+Create responsive client-side applications utilizing state-of-the-art JavaScript and CSS frameworks. - 9.
+Create and compare server side Application Programmer Interfaces (APIs) utilizing contemporary scripting languages and state-of-the-art backend frameworks. - 10.
+Create custom plug-ins for a contemporary content management system. - 11.
+Demonstrate the steps for creating and bringing a website online.